royger/xen/docs/misc/xen-command-line.markdown

 >> Controls whether to setup DMA remappings for all the host RAM except regions
 >> in use by Xen.

+> `inclusive`

+> Default: `true` on Intel hardware, `false` otherwise

+>> Use this to work around firmware issues providing incorrect RMRR or IVMD
+>> entries.
+Rather than only mapping RAM pages for IOMMU accesses for Dom0,
+>> with this option all pages up to 4GB, not marked as unusable in the E820
+>> table, will get a mapping established.
+Note that this option is only
+>> applicable to a PV dom0.
+Also note that if `strict` mode is enabled
+>> then conventional RAM pages not assigned to dom0 will not be mapped.

 ### iommu\_dev\_iotlb\_timeout
 > `= <integer>`